 Starmer is set to “side with Angela Rayner” and freeze ground rent for leaseholders.
 Sky News’ Sam Coates reports that Starmer will make a decision today after the government briefed the same would happen last week…

-To freeze ground rents at current levels could end up even worse than a £250 cap (another of the halfway house options) – some leaseholders paying above that level will be unable to remortgage or sell their properties.
+To freeze ground rents at current levels could end up even worse than a £250 cap (another of the halfway house options under consideration) – some leaseholders paying above that level will be unable to remortgage or sell their properties.
 Matthew Pennycook – now housing minister – said before the election:

 “As I have previously made clear, I personally share the Secretary of State’s preference to cap ground rent at a peppercorn… Labour is clear that the Government must act to protect leaseholders from ground rent exploitation, and that, as I said in Committee, they should be courageous in determining which of the consultation proposals should be enacted.”